he9qi/panda-run/README.md

 5. flat in the end with grass [done]
 6. different viewlayer for pause over menu [done]
 7. Hit, good slide, crazy! [done]
+9. save score in internal iOS db [done, use NSUserDefaults]
+10. quit game (change quit button to some other buttons like`more` or `credit` [done, removed quit button]

 @lisaskywood